eliasbokreta/discord-bot/README.md

 # discord-bot
 ## Introduction
-Just a discord bot for playing audio from files/streams handled by [youtube_dl](https://github.com/ytdl-org/youtube-dl) library and for gambling system with channel points
+Just a Discord bot for playing audio from files/streams handled by [youtube_dl](https://github.com/ytdl-org/youtube-dl) library and for gambling system with channel points

 ## Prerequisites
 This bot was developed using `Python 3.7.3` version on Debian 10.<br>